Recent advances for quantum classifiers: Quantum classifiers

 \subsection{Quantum nearest neighbor algorithm}

 In classical machine learning, the $k$-nearest neighbors algorithm is a non-parametric algorithm which can be applied to classification tasks.
-The original idea of it was introduced by Cover and Hart \cite{Cover1967Nearest}.
+The original idea was introduced by Cover and Hart \cite{Cover1967Nearest}.
 The basic idea for the $k$-nearest neighbors algorithm is straightforward as indicated by the name.
-Suppose we already have a set of training data.
-Then with this algorithm we are able to directly use the training data to predict some unseen data's labels without a model training procedure.
+Suppose we have a set of training data, then with this algorithm we are able to directly use the training data to predict some unseen data's labels without a model training procedure.
+The classification process is described as follows.

 In the first step, we need to define a distance between the feature vectors.
 In the literature, the $L_p$ distance is often chosen as a candidate: